rmorales-iaa/debian_lemon/README.md

+There is a port of LEMON to Python 3 and GTK4 available at [yuzu] https://github.com/rmorales-iaa/py_yuzu

 docker-lemon is a docker image which makes it easy to run [LEMON, the differential photometry pipeline](https://github.com/vterron/lemon)

 ## Building the image (just once)